WELCOMING NEW RESIDENTS!

 - A range of tablets and smartphones were provided for easy video calling

-- Outside, socially distanced visiting was introduced from the end of July
+- Outside, socially distanced visiting was introduced from the end of July until new restrictions were introduced

 - Re-opening a larger, revitalised shop